-Rollins was white hot as the top hele for Monday Night RAW while working with the Authority.
+Rollins was white hot as the top heel for Monday Night RAW while working with the Authority.
 If there was ever a time to be on the cover of a game, that was definitely it.
-I personally believe Rollins will have better days ahead but with Finn Balor and Samoa Joe on the rise, his candidacy for cover athlete may be derailed a few years.
+I personally believe Rollins will have better days ahead, but with Finn Balor and Samoa Joe on the rise, his candidacy for cover athlete may be derailed a few years.
 If not this year, then when?

 If you want to make a statement, make it phenomenal.
 AJ Styles did the near impossible and went from indie darling to WWE Champion in less than two years.

-In less the 6 months, he contended for the championship not once but twice.
+In less than 6 months, he contended for the championship, not once but twice.
 Couple that with three wins over (two one-on-one) John Cena and putting away Shane McMahon at Wrestlemania 33, you pretty much have the right guy for the cover if WWE 2K18 plans to bring something big and bold to the franchise this year.
 The 2K series already offers great gameplay, it’s simply time for the rest of the game to catch up and truly be phenomenal.

 You can add all the arguments for Alexa Bliss to Charlotte’s candidacy.
 However, leaving out the fact she is female, Charlotte has still arguably put on some the best main events for RAW in the past year.

 Although credit is given to Nikki Bella, we know the Diva’s Revolution originally started with Paige and her sisters from NXT.
-This included Charlotte who broke the mold and defined the Women’s division for RAW and completed the company’s transition from WWE Divas to WWE Women.
+This included Charlotte who broke the mold and defined the Women’s division for RAW completing the company’s transition from WWE Divas to WWE Women.
 Whether its based on gimmicks, popularity, skill or accolades, Charlotte deserves the cover.
 If Visual Concepts looks to break the mold with WWE 2K18, Charlotte is your star.
 Again, your move 2K.

 Like it or not, Roman Reigns comes in as number one for the cover of WWE 2K18.
 I could argue other superstars on this list deserve it more but a clean victory over The Undertaker at Wrestlemania says a lot.

-Also like Seth Rollins, Reigns’s candidacy is waning but there is still time.
+Also like Seth Rollins, Reigns’ candidacy is waning but there is still time.
 He still gets pushed to the moon and proves WWE homegrown guys can still pack a punch despite the influx of genuinely better wrestlers.
 Although leagues behind the trajectory of someone like Alexa Bliss, Roman Reigns is indeed improving.
-Something one can easier compare to WWE games improving upon each predecessor.
+Something one can easily compare to WWE games improving upon each predecessor.
 In terms of direction and flow, it will take some clever marketing but Roman Reigns has the look, merchandise sales, popularity and in ring pushes to be the guy.
 Simple as that.